salsify/ember-css-modules/README.md

 ## Ember Support

-This addon is tested against and expected to work with all releases in the Ember 2.x release line, including beta and canary builds.
+This addon is tested against and expected to work with the Ember's [LTS releases](http://emberjs.com/blog/2016/02/25/announcing-embers-first-lts.html) as well as the current [release, beta, and canary](http://emberjs.com/builds/) builds.